Elvis-aws/Dev-Assoc-AWS/14-NETWORK/VPC Peering/vpc-peering.md

   - Owner of the peer VPC has one week to accept
 - Couple of important things to remember about VPC Peering:
   - Peering is not transitive
-  - Peer VPCs cannot have overlapping address ranges
+  - Peer VPCs cannot have overlapping address ranges (CIDR or subnets)